Walter Soriano: Career

 In 2013, Soriano founded "WS London Management" (WSLM), a real estate company based in London.

-Soriano owns or co-owns other companies, including "Tov 7", "Tov 77", "Crossroads Property 2" and "London Western Ranch", companies that are engaged in real estate development and management in the UK.
+Soriano owns or co-owns other companies, including "Tov 7", "Tov 77", and "Crossroads Property 2", companies that are engaged in real estate development and management in the UK.
 He was also previously the owner of "Football Universe Limited" and acted as Diego Maradona's official European representative.